paper-engineer/laser-gallery/docs/_pages/troubleshooting.md

 eventually
 - make the camera behave like dude managed to
 - make gallery pictures linkable to their related post
 - I could do with a jig that fits around the laser head and points at exactly the laser dot location.
+- put the little hand-shaped wire holders around my table to keep wiring in place
+- set up shelf and boxes for materials

 critical path to production
 - use FH and lighthouse for promo art - get websites up and whatever, and I'll need svg files for those, and I'll still eventually have to make a logo for the laser side too